COMPLAINTS TO CONSUMER-PROTECTION AGENCIES

 The Florida Attorney General has set up a website specifically for assisting consumers with questions about Florida’s lemon law.
 Many people think of “lemon law” as all of the laws applying to car sales and/or car repairs generally, but Florida’s lemon law only applies to a new car that continues malfunctioning after the manufacturer has been given an opportunity to repair it.
 This law sets out a procedure for seeking either replacement of the new car or a refund of the purchase price.
 These remedies are available against the car manufacturer, not the dealer.
 Another helpful summary of Florida’s lemon law is provided by the Florida Bar.

-The Florida Department of Business and Professional Regulation investigates consumer complaints against individuals and companies that are licensed by the state to carry on all kinds of businesses, ranging from auctioneers to barbers to certified public accountants.
+The Florida Department of Business and Professional Regulation investigates consumer complaints against individuals and companies that are licensed by the state to carry on all kinds of businesses, ranging from auctioneers to barbers to contractors and more.
 You may learn more and file a complaint here.

 The Florida Office of Financial Regulation accepts consumer complaints against mortgage brokers, lenders and others in the financial industry.
 You may learn more and file a complaint here.